unchartedsoftware/aperture-tiles/tile-examples/bitcoin-demo/README.txt

       * Renderer The renderer the server should use to render tiles.
 This also specifies how the server will read the tiles, as the renderer and serializer are intimitaly linked.
-          * default - render to a heat-map, based on a standard avro double-valued tile
-          * doubleseries - render to a series of heat-maps, based on a standard avro double-series-valued tile
+          * heatmap - render to a heat-map.
+Requires a serializer that reads tiles of doubles.
+This is the default.
-          * textscore - Render to an image showing the scored words, with bars based on their score
+          * toptextscores - Render to an image showing the top 10 scored strings, with bars based on their score.
+Requires a serializer that reads tiles of lists of string/double pairs.
-          * legacy - identical rendere to the default, but reading an old tile format that no one should now need.
+          * textscores - similar to toptextscores, but renders the top 5 and bottom 5 scored strings.
+          * doubleeseries - renders a series of images.
+Requires a serializer that reads tiles of arrays of doubles.
+          * doublestatistics - renders statistics about a tile as text
+      * pyramidio - specifies from where tile are read
+          * type - hbase, file-system, zip, resource, jdbc, or sqlite.
+            Further properties depend on the type.
+      * serializer - specifies how tiles are read.
+          * type - defines the type of serializer.
+This generally consists of a short-hand for the bin type of the tiles, followed by a suffix determining the file format - "-j" for json, or "-a" for avro.
+            The type short-hand is the java type, all lower-case, with [] indicating lists, nad () indicating tuples.
+So "[(string, double)]-a" indicates a serializer that reads avro tiles, whose bins are lists of string/double pairs.
+      *